Lukeeeeee/IntelligentTrainerPublic/README.md

 pip install -e .
 ```

-Install openai baselines by following the official github.
+Install openai baselines by following the its [ithub page](https://github.com/openai/baselines#installation).

 ### 1.2 Run different experiments
 Firstly activate the anaconda environment:
 ```bash
 source activate intelligenttrainer
 ```

 ####1.2.1 Run the baseline experiments
 By run testBaseline.py, our code will run 10 times of experiments with same configuration
 but only different seed.